status-im/specs/docs/stable/1-client.md

 peers discovery protocols because cached peers will satisfy the optimal number of peers.

 Alternatively, a client MAY rely exclusively on a list of static peers.
-This is the most efficient way because there is no peers discovery algorithm overhead introduced.
+This is the most efficient way because there are no peers discovery algorithm overhead introduced.
 The disadvantage is that these peers might be gone and without peers discovery mechanism, it won't be possible to find new ones.